-Indicate the number of outstanding shares of each of the issuer's classes of capital or common stock as of the close of the period covered by the annual report.

-24,015,592 Ordinary Shares, par value \$0.00005 per share

-Indicate by check mark if the registrant is a well known seasoned issuer, as defined in Rule 405 of the Securities A Act. □ Yes ⊠ No If this report is an annual or transition report, is Securities Exchange Act of 1934. \square Yes \boxtimes No ndicate by check mark if the registrant is not required to file rep orts pursuant to Section 13 or 15(d) of the Note - Checking the box above will not relieve from their obligations under those Sections. any registrant required to file reports pursuant to Section 13 or 15 5(d) of the Securities Exchange Act of 1934 (1) has filed all reports required to be filed by Section 13 or 15 chorter period that the registrant was required to file such report has submitted electronically every Interactive Data File require g the preceding 12 months (or for such shorter period that the regi a large accelerated filer, an accelerated filer, a non-accelerated fileted filer," and "emerging growth company" in Rule 12b-2 of the E Large accelerated filer $\ \square$ Accelerated filer \square Non-accelerated filer \boxtimes Emerging growth company \boxtimes s financial statements in accordance with U.S. GAAP, indicate by olying with any new or revised financial accounting standards† † The term "new or revised financial accound Standards Codification after April 5, 2012. nting standard" refers to any update issued by the Financial Acc ounting Standards Board to its Accounting has filed a report on and attestation to its management's assessment the Sarbanes-Oxley Act (15 U.S.C.
-7262(b)) by the registered pu If securities are registered pursuant to Section 1 reflect the correction of an error to previously is 2(b) of the Act, indicate by check mark whether the financial state sued financial statements. \Box ments of the registrant included in the filing for corrections are restatements that required a recovery analysis of the relevant recovery period pursuant to §240.10D-1(b). \Box f incentive-based compensation received by Indicate by check mark which basis of accounting ng the registrant has used to prepare the financial statements include led in this filing: U.S. GAAP ⊠ International Financial Reporting Standards as issued by the International Accounting Standards Board □ Other \square If "Other" has been checked in response to the Item 17 \square Item 18 \square previous question, indicate by check mark which financial stateme ent item the registrant has elected to follow.
-If this is an annual report, indicate by check man k whether the registrant is a shell company (as defined in Rule 12 b-2 of the Exchange Act). □ Yes ⊠ No
+None (Title of Class) Indicate the number of outstandi ng shares of each of the issuer's classes of capital or common stock as of th e close of the period covered by the annual report.
+2 24,015,592 Ordinary Shares, par value \$0.00005 per share Indicate by check mark if the reg gistrant is a well-knov wn seasoned issuer, as defined in Rule 405 of the Secu rities Act. □ Yes ⊠ No If this report is an annual or tra Exchange Act of 1934. ☐ Yes ⊠ te by check mark if the registrant is not required to fi le reports pursuant to Section 13 or 15(d) of the Securities Note - Checking the box above obligations under those Sections egistrant required to file reports pursuant to Section 13 or 15(d) of the Securities Exchange Act of 1934 from their or 15(d) of the Securities Exchange Act of 1934 during the 2) has been subject to such filing requirements for the past bmitted electronically every Interactive Data File requi onths (or for such shorter period that the registrant was red to be submitted pursuant to Rule 405 of Regulation S-T required to submit such files). \boxtimes Yes \square No large accelerated filer, an accelerated filer, a non-aciler," and "emerging growth company" in Rule 12b-2 of eccelerated filer, or an emerging growth company.
+See the of the Exchange Act.
+Large accelerated filer Non-accelerated filer Accelerated filer Emerging growth company ncial statements in accordance with U.S. GAAP, indicates or revised financial accounting standards† provided ate by check mark if the registrant has elected not to use the d pursuant to Section 13(a) of the Exchange Act. \Box assessment of the effectiveness of its internal control over ed public accounting firm that prepared or issued its audit If securities are registered pursu he correction of an error to prev ial statements of the registrant included in the filing reflect orrections are restatements that required a recovery an recovery period pursuant to §240.10D-1(b). □ nalysis of incentive-based compensation received by any of Indicate by check mark which be asis of accounting the e registrant has used to prepare the financial statements included in this filing: U.S. GAAP ⊠ International Financial Reporting Standards as issued International Accounting Standards Board by the Other \square If "Other" has been checked in ☐ Item 18 ☐ response to the previ ous question, indicate by check mark which financial statement item the registrant has elected to follow.
+Item 17 If this is an annual report, indica te by check mark wh ether the registrant is a shell company (as defined in R ule 12b-2 of the Exchange Act). \square Yes \boxtimes No The term "new or revised f inancial accounting s standard" refers to any update issued by the Financial Accounting Standards Board to its Accounting Standards